Skip to content

 Frequently Asked Questions (FAQs)

-Currently there are almost 690,000 people within a 5km radius of Centennial Parklands, with the population projected to rise to almost 790,000 in 2041.
-This makes it one of the densest residential communities in Australia, with the majority of these people living in apartments, townhouses or terraces.
+Currently there are almost 690,000 people within a 5-kilometre radius of Centennial Parklands, with the population projected to rise to almost 790,000 in 2041.
+This makes it one of the densest residential communities in Australia, with most residents living in apartments, townhouses or terraces.

 The new park will increase public access to green space which is important to improving the quality of life of nearby residents.
 As our cities and communities grow, we need to deliver open spaces to support greater density in the right places.

-There will be further engagement on the design of the new park and golf offer with the community and stakeholders in 2025.
+Your feedback will inform the final establishment plan.
+There may be further consultation on elements of the plan over the coming years.
 Consultation will be conducted in line with Greater Sydney Parklands’ Consultation and Engagement Framework.

 • 8 pop-ups across a variety of locations surrounding Moore Park